bashtools/mokctl/README.md

 ## Contributing

-Please check the 'Help Wanted' issues if you fancy helping.

-All types of contributions are welcome, from bug reports, success stories, feature requests, fixing typppos, to coding.
+All types of contributions are welcome, from bug reports, giving this project a STAR, success stories, feature requests, fixing typppos, to coding.
 Also check the [CONTRIBUTING.md](/CONTRIBUTING.md) document.